Blog Post

 Alarm Fatigue

 Medical equipment sounds have the power to save lives.
-In the best-case scenarios, hospital alarms can alert staff of abnormal variations in vital signs that require immediate attention, such as ventricular fibrillation or disconnected sensors.In actuality, anywhere from 72% to 99% of those clinical alerts are reported to be false alarms.
+In the best-case scenarios, hospital alarms can alert staff of abnormal variations in vital signs that require immediate attention, such as ventricular fibrillation or disconnected sensors.In actuality, anywhere from 72% to 99% of those clinical alerts are .
 Over time, nurses and doctors may begin to tune out the din of auditory cues.
 As the saying goes, if everything is a priority, nothing is a priority.
 Over time, with an estimated one thousand beeps per hour, those false alarms often go unanswered.
-The desensitization of the incessant pinging is known as Alarm Fatigue.Hospital alarm.
+The desensitization of the incessant pinging is known as Alarm Fatigue.Hospital alarms

 Loudness Levels